akretion/solarize/README.md

-solarize: gives Apache SolR superpowers to your ooor proxies
+Apache SolR superpowers to your ooor Ruby proxies to OpenERP
 ============================================================

 Solarize is a [Sunspot](https://github.com/sunspot/sunspot) adapter for [Ooor](https://github.com/akretion/ooor).